openyurtio/openyurt.io/versioned_docs/version-v0.7.0/user-manuals/monitoring/prometheus.md

 ### scape other metrics（take node-exporter as an example）

 `Yurt-tunnel` will only do forward for port 10250 and 10255, if you want to add forward for other ports, you can modify `yurt-tunnel-server-cfg` ConfigMap.
-For `node-exporter`， you may need to add `9100` to `https-proxy-ports`。If you want to add http forward, just modify `http-proxy-ports`.
+For `node-exporter`， you may need to add `9100` to `https-proxy-ports`.
+If you want to add http forward, just modify `http-proxy-ports`.

 #### modify `yurt-tunnel-server-cfg`ConfigMap